IPO Toronto 2014

 The Snows – Proof that catchy melodies can coexist with sophisticated songwriting, as can a guitar-heavy indie sensibility with pristine vocals.
 Resurrected from the ashes of Swedish Fish, with a new album, More Than I Can Tell You—to go with a new sound and a new outlook!

 T.C.
-Folkpunk – IPO AKA the project of Timothy Cameron, bass player of indie popsters The James Clark Institute (see above).
-His latest solo CD, Lo-Fi Hi-Jinx, is a bit more raw, bringing to mind such artists as The Clash, Billy Bragg, or Tom Robinson.
+Folkpunk – AKA the project of Timothy Cameron, bass player of indie popsters The James Clark Institute (see above).
+His solo CDs are a bit more raw, bringing to mind such artists as The Clash, Billy Bragg, or Tom Robbins – check them out on his website or pick them up at his IPO showcase and watch for a new one soon!
 He also has the unique distinction that one of his songs, “American Dream,” has become part of the curriculum in a high school class in Germany, which is studying the recent impact of American culture on the outside world!

 Julian Troiano – If his last name sounds familiar, it may be due to the fact that he’s the nephew of legendary Canadian guitarist, Domenic Troiano.
 However, young Julian is quickly becoming a singer/songwriter to be reckoned with in his own right.
-He was recently awarded a full scholarship to the famed Metalworks Institute, and is in pre-production for his first EP (scheduled to be released later this fall!).
+He was recently awarded a full scholarship to the famed Metalworks Institute, and his recently released debut EP, Inner Battles, carries on a family legacy of outstanding musicianship while infusing deeply emotional lyrics and pop sensibilities.
 Fans of classic R&B/Pop artists with smooth vocals, such as Lionel Richie, Al Green, or Lenny Kravitz will love Troiano and his band!

 Canadian Artists From Outside Of Toronto

-The Marvelous Beauhunks – A band from Oshawa who play some of the best Britpop made outside of Britain!
-Catchy melodies with just the right balance between jangle and rock with a touch of mod will remind you of such bands as The Jam, The Stone Roses, and The Clash…check out their recent EP Who Said The Kids Are Alright and enjoy for yourself!
+The Marvelous Beauhunks – A band from Oshawa who play some of the best Britpop made outside of Britain, and the people of Britain, Liverpool, to be exact, got to see this for themselves when the band played IPO Liverpool in May!
+Catchy melodies with just the right balance between jangle and rock with a touch of mod will remind you of such bands as The Jam, The Stone Roses, and The Clash…check out their recent Do Not Resuscitate CD and enjoy for yourself!